cmayron/Legal-Calculus/README.md

 START HERE —
 Your entry point into the framework

+#

-LCES Legal Calculus Educational System is a procedural‑literacy and workflow system for structuring facts, preserving the record, and producing reviewable draft work product.
+**LCES Legal Calculus Educational System™** is a procedural‑literacy and workflow system for structuring facts, preserving the record, and producing reviewable draft work product.

 This repository is a library, not a book.
 You do not read it front‑to‑back.